 I’m a food consultant.
 And, once upon a time, a restaurant critic.
 But the best meals I’ve ever eaten weren’t in a Michelin-starred establishment.
 They were on the streets.
 The streets of Bethlehem, with its hole-in-the-wall falafel shacks serving up fat pittas, stuffed with hummus, pickle and broad beans.
 The streets of New York.
 And the streets of Mandalay, where I first had fishy noodles – for breakfast – still salty from the sea.
 Street food is exciting.
 But you wouldn’t say that of street food in Europe.
 Until now.

 I set up British Street Food and European Street Food as a line in the sand.
 No going back.
 And we held the first British Street Food Awards in 2010.
 In Ludlow, a farming community with a foodie pedigree.
 We wanted to shake off street food’s reputation for cheap sausages and overfried onions served off rusty metal handcarts.
 We’ve got more three-starred Michelin restaurants than Italy.
 So it was about time we got our street food sorted too.
 And make every single one of us proud to be British.

-There are some real food heroes, out there working the streets of Britain.
-The best are specialists – they do a few dishes, and they do them very well.
+The best street food is affordable and fresh.
+And the best traders are specialists – they do a few dishes, and they do them very well.
 Their menu-not-so-fixe can change at a whim according to what looks good at the market that day.
 Which means that it’s seasonal and local.
-And they know that, if they ever let their standards slip, the public will just go to the mobiler next door.
+And they know that, if they ever let their standards slip, the public will just go to the stall next door.
 Only the strongest survive.
 Which is great news, now that the street is our dining room.

 The new generation of mobilers have got none of the grit, or the grease, which used to authenticate the whole British street food experience.
 And their ingredients have changed too.
 Where you used to find limp white iceberg, you now find organic lamb’s ear.
 And where once you squeezed on an (unidentified) red sauce, you now find a rich, home-made tomato ketchup.
 That’s actually got tomatoes in it.
 The times are changing.